visheshpuri1708/CC_Fraud_detect/README.md

 The python notebook contains GUI implemented using the Tkinter library.

 The GUI works efficiently on Visual Studio Code.
+The plotly versions may mismatch and may result in an error.
+It works perfectly with Visual Studio Code.

 Download all the files from this repository along with the dataset.
 The dataset should be kept in the same folder with the IPYNB file.